ZacharyZampa/CourseAutoScheduler/README.md

   4.)
 Enter the term's value into the appropriately commented line in the code

   5.)
+Enter the time registration begins into the appropriately commented line in the code

+  5.)
 Run the code through an IDE or terminal and enjoy a stress free registration